pycoder2000/nyt-crossword-helper/README.md

 ├── popup.js          # Popup functionality
 ├── content.js        # Content script for NYT crossword page
 ├── styles.css        # Styling for the extension
+├── config.js         # API key configuration (gitignored)
+├── config.template.js # Template for config.js
 └── README.md         # This file
 ```

 ### Setup Development Environment

 1. Clone the repository
+2. Set up your API key in `config.js`
-2. Make your changes
+3. Make your changes
-3. Load the extension in Chrome using Developer mode
+4. Load the extension in Chrome using Developer mode
-4. Test your changes
+5. Test your changes

 ## Contributing